warpstreamlabs/bento/website/blog/2019-06-17-introducing-benthos-lab.md

 ### Use it to build your own web app

-There's also plenty of unintended use cases for Benthos Lab as it basically allows you to build your own custom web applications.
+There's also plenty of unintended use cases for Bento Lab as it basically allows you to build your own custom web applications.
 Here's a session that lower cases and normalises a JSON document, computes its sha256 hash and then hex encodes the hash: